Chapter 12 : Breaching Contracts

 He knew his life had to gone to hell in a single moment when he had been forced to open the chamber of secrets in his sixth year.
 From that moment on, his life had been a downhill spiral.
-He had killed a fourteen year old boy.
+He had killed a fourteen-year-old boy.
 He thought he had killed his brother.
-But his family was lucky to come out on top over the Namkens, but he had never been the same.
+And while his family had been lucky to come out on top over the Namkens, he had never been the same since.
 Everyone knew he still hadn't recovered from the events; Albus would always consider himself a killer, but he had tried to get on with his life.

 Last night he had even made a pact with himself to make an effort to lead a more meaningful life.

-And then the person he hated most in the world had to come and ruin everything, had to come and demolish any and all progress he had made over the last three years.
+And then the person he hated most in the world rose from the dead and ruined everything once more.
+In a single moment, he had demolished any and all progress he had made over the past three years.

 When he was awake, he was fully aware of his surroundings.
-He was aware of who was speaking to hi, of who was holding his hand or toying with his hair.
-He was aware of it all, and feeling the love from all those around him and his inability to help made him hate the situation to be of no use.
+He was aware of who was speaking to him, of who was holding his hand or toying with his hair.
+He was aware of it all, and feeling the love from all those around him and his inability to help them made him hate the situation even more.
 He was crying on the inside; he was breaking.
 He couldn't handle this.
 He was already too fragile.

 He had so much to tell them.
 He had to.
-He had to tell them it was Parker who hurt him; he had to tell them Parker had a secret agenda to take them all down.
-And he couldn't.
+He had to tell them it was Parker who hurt him; he had to tell them Parker was alive; he had to tell them Parker had a secret agenda to take them all down.

 He didn't know how long he had been lying in that bed for.
 He assumed it had been a few hours now.
 Perhaps even a day.
-He did his best to try and sleep.
+He did his best to try to sleep.
 When he could do nothing but worry while he was conscious, he actually much rather preferred sleeping to being awake and fretting about things he had no control over.
 His life was in his father's hands now, but Albus had faith in him.
-He trusted his father would find a phoenix to heal him.
+He trusted his father to find a phoenix and heal him.

 One thing Albus knew for certain, though, was that James had yet to leave his side.
 Ever since he had arrived at St. Mungo's, James hadn't budged.
 That fact made Albus cry inside with happiness.
 Seeing how much his brother cared was touching.

-Luckily for Al though, he found his hand moving into his brother's hair even as he was unable to move it himself.
+Luckily for Al, though, he found his hand moving into his brother's hair even as he was unable to move it himself.
 James had taken his brother's hand and placed it atop his head himself.
-It was yet another thing that made his brother smile within.
+Seeing that James longed for their touch was yet another thing that made Al smile within.
 Even in the darkest of times, his brother was there to put a smile on his face.

-He felt his brother stir from beside him, and Albus strained himself to listen to his brother's soft murmur.
-"Dad's going to make you better, Al. He will, and if he doesn't, then I will.
-I promise."
+He felt James stir from beside him, and Albus strained himself to listen to his brother's soft murmur.
+“Dad's going to make you better, Al. He will, and if he doesn't, then I will.
+I promise.”

-Albus smiled inwardly, and he begged for his fingers to give his brother some sign that he was listening, that he understood and appreciated him.
+Albus smiled inwardly, and he begged for his fingers to give his brother some sort of sign that he was listening, that he understood and appreciated him.

 I love you, Jamie, thought Al. So much.

 He listened to James go on and on about the most random things.
 At first he whispered his desperation for Al to get better.
-Then he apologized for the things James regretted doing to his brother, such as giving up on him three years ago, and then he began to profusely declare that he would never give up on his brother ever again, that he loved him dearly and that their conversation three years ago in the Hospital Wing had been one of the most pivotal moments in his life in relation his relationship with Albus.
+Then he apologized for the things James regretted doing to his brother, such as giving up on him three years ago, and then he began to profusely declare that he would never give up on his brother ever again, that he loved him dearly and that their conversation three years ago in the hospital wing had been one of the most pivotal moments in his life and in his relationship with Albus.

 Al knew all these things already, but he still enjoyed hearing it.
 James wasn't very vocal when it came to his inner-thoughts.
 Not anymore.
 He used to be, but Albus wasn't the only one who had noticed that that had changed after the events at Azkaban.
 James used anger as means to everything, so any moment when James was voicing his deepest thoughts and acting without a trace of anger was a moment to be cherished.